 Note: The figure shows the mean autumn (September, October, November), winter (December, January, February) and spring (March, April, May) snow cover extent over the Northern Hemisphere in 1967–2011 with linear trends.

-- Fall, Winter, And Spring Northern Hemisphere Snow Cover Extent provided by Rutgers University Global Snow Lab
+- Monthly Northern Hemisphere snow cover extent provided by Rutgers University Global Snow Lab

 Trend in March snow mass in Europe